nnickthomas/alien_macropad/README.md

 The Firmware/ directory contains the following files:

- - .picowgo: A file for configuring the Picoweb server.
+ - .picowgo: This file is just used to identify a project folder.
  - README.md: A README file for the Firmware/ directory.
  - conf.json: A configuration file for the Alien Macropad.
  - main.py: The main firmware code for the Alien Macropad.